-Dynamic Steering uses health check data to identify the fastest pool for a given Cloudflare Region or data center.
+Dynamic steering uses health monitor data to identify the fastest pool for a given Cloudflare Region or data center.

-For TCP health checks, calculated latency may not reflect the true latency to the origin if you are terminating TCP at a cloud provider edge location.
+For TCP health monitors, calculated latency may not reflect the true latency to the origin if you are terminating TCP at a cloud provider edge location.

 The diagram below shows how Cloudflare would route traffic to the pool with the lowest EWMA among three regions: Eastern North America, Europe, and Australia.
 In this case, the ENAM pool is selected because it has the lowest RTT.